 5. Try a loyalty program

-Ever tried running a loyalty program?
-In the past, you had to do this with loyalty punch cards.
-This is often a tedious process – we’ve heard from our retailers that they spend too much money paying for the printing of the cards, and that customers get frustrated when they realize they’ve misplaced or forgotten their cards.
+Ever tried running a customer loyalty program?
+In the past, you had to do this with loyalty punch cards and painstakingly punch tiny holes in flimsy paper cards.
+This is often a tedious process – we’ve heard from our retailers that they spend too much money paying for the printing of the cards, and that customers get frustrated when they realize they’ve misplaced it at the bottom of their other bag or threw out their cards with their old wallet.

-That’s why we made CandyBar – a modern loyalty program app for small businesses.
+That’s why we made CandyBar – a modern customer loyalty rewards software for small businesses.
 No download necessary.

 Test drive a free trial of Candybar.co today!